-Provide detailed procedure and check lists for the following.
+Provide detailed procedure and check lists for the following (as a minimum).

 - Recovery preparation

 - Motor preparation

 - Igniter installation

 - Setup on launcher

 - Launch procedure

 - Troubleshooting

-- Post flight inspection
+- Postflight inspection

 Safety and Quality Assurance

 Provide detailed safety procedures for each of the categories in the Launch Operations Procedures checklist.
 Include the following: